We love the free streaming audio player from Muses. Add your streaming URL, select a skin, copy the embed code and paste the audio player anywhere.

 MP3 Normalizer – For Mac users…If you are uploading MP3s to Auto DJ you will need to trim the silence off the start and end of each MP3, level the sound so they are all the same volume (your listeners will thank you for it) and maybe change the bit rate to match your package (128k for example).
 This could take hours using Audacity etc, but this app does it all in a trice in batch mode.

 Why use a normaliser?
 Well…Some songs are louder than others.
-So your listeners don’t have to turn the volume up and down when a new song starts playing you can Normalise the volume of every MP3 before you upload it to Auto DJ or load into your station’s playout app.
+So your listeners don’t have to turn the volume up and down when a new song starts playing you can Normalise the volume of every MP3 before you upload it to Auto DJ or your station’s playout app.
 Normalising to minus 1 db is fine.

 Nearly every MP3 song also has silence at the start and end of the file.
 This can really mess up crossfades when using an Auto DJ system.
 Most normalisers will have an option to delete these silent sections (check before you buy).

 Add meta data to a range of file types with MP3Tag (free).
 Add artist and track name to your files so the correct details, such as current song playing, are displayed correctly on your website and elsewhere..

 Need WordPress installed and configured for your radio station?
 We build websites for radio stations.